-Pressure drop in compressed air pipelines - applied pressure 50, 100 and 150 psi
+Pressure drop in compressed air pipelines with applied pressure 50, 100 and 150 psi.

-Pressure drop in psi per 100 ft compressed air pipelines can be estimated for some typical entering pressures in the diagrams below.
+Pressure drop in psi per 100 ft compressed air pipeline can be estimated for some typical entering pressures in the diagrams below.
 The diagrams are calculated for schedule 40 pipes.

 Other dimensions or pressures can be calculated with the

 Applied Pressure 50 psig

 - 1 cfm = 1.7 m3/h = 0.028 m3/min